 Answer.
 No. I do not agree with this assertion; the Convention's "peaceful purposes" provisions would not impose any new restrictions with regard to the United States use or threat of military force and would not impair the inherent right of individual or collective self-defense or rights during armed conflict.
 In fact, U.S. military operations and activities would not be inhibited or constrained in any manner if the United States became a party to the Convention.
-The "peaceful purposes" provisions merely repeat the same obligated since 1945.
+The "peaceful purposes" provisions merely repeat the same obligations under the United Nations Charter to which the United States has been obligated since 1945.
 This has not kept the United States from responding to an attack or protecting our national interests.

 Question.
-Size of the U.S. Navy.-Some have characterized the Law of the Sea Convention as a way to shrink the U.S. military-and in particular the U.S. Navy by allowing the United States to rely on a treaty instead of military force.
+Size of the U.S. Navy.-Some have characterized the Law of the Sea Convention as a way to shrink the U.S. military-and in particular the U.S. Navy-by allowing the United States to rely on a treaty instead of military force.
 They argue that instead of joining the Convention, the United States should increase the size of the U.S. Navy.